 Causes of Tooth Loss

-Periodontal tooth disease - In a 2005 study of almost 1800 patients, gum disease ( periodontal diseases ) accounted for over 57% of teeth extracted by individuals over the age of 35.
-Periodontal diseases include Gingivitis (a mild form of gum disease where bacteria causes your gums to turn red and bleed) and Periodontitis, which is an advanced form of gum disease where the the gum starts to pull away from the teeth.
+In a 2005 study of almost 1800 patients, gum disease ( periodontal diseases ) accounted for over 57% of teeth extracted by individuals over the age of 35.
+Periodontal diseases includes gingivitis (a mild form of gum disease where bacteria causes your gums to turn red and bleed) and periodontitis, which is an advanced form of gum disease where the the gum starts to pull away from the teeth.

 Periodontal diseases can be caused by smoking (one of the most significant risk factors), but it can also be caused by diabetes, stress, medications, sickness, and hormonal changes.
 Some people are even more susceptible to gum disease because it runs in their family!
 In the United States, 46% of individuals over the age of 65 have lost 6 or more of their teeth as a result of tooth decay or gum disease.

-Genetics are also an important causes of tooth loss, particularly in terms of how your genes impact the formation of your roots.
+Genetics are also an important cause of tooth loss, particularly in terms of how your genes impact the formation of your roots.
 When teeth develop, the crown (top part) of the tooth develop firsts, and the root grows out of it.
-It takes up to 3years for a root to completely develop.
+It takes up to 3 years for a root to completely develop.
 When the root does not develop “normally” it can cause your teeth to have a less than solid foundation, which eventually lead to tooth loss.

 As people age, the risk of tooth decay becomes significant.Other causes of tooth loss include oral contraceptives, poor diet, poorly fitted bridges, badly aligned teeth, defective fillings, excessive biting force (such as clenching or grinding), AIDS, steroids, cancer therapy drugs, and some calcium channel blockers can also cause tooth loss.